Ways to give

 - Hire Faculty Fellows.
 Each year Western seeks to hire up to two racial ethnic scholars who are in the process of completing Ph.D. work in a seminary related field.
 These Faculty Fellows teach part-time at Western while completing their Ph.D. studies in hopes they may be viable faculty hires at the completion of their degree program.
 Each Faculty Fellow receives housing and a stipend for an estimated cost of $40,000 per year per fellow.

 Status: Eric Williams, the first of these Faculty Fellows, taught at WTS from 2009-11.
 Our second Faculty Fellow, Bernard "Chris" Dorsey, taught as a Faculty Fellow from 2011-13 and was hired as a member of the faculty starting Fall 2013.
-The Faculty Fellow for 2014-2015 is Han-luen Kantzer Komline, a Ph.D. student in Church History from University of Notre Dame.
+The Faculty Fellow for 2014-2015 was Han-luen Kantzer Komline, a student in Church History from University of Notre Dame who recently earned her Ph.D and has accepted a position as the Assistant Professor of Church History and Theology.
+Our Faculty Fellows for the 2015-2016 school year are Dynna Castillo, who completed her Ph.D. in pastoral care and counseling at Luther Seminary in 2014, and Duane T. Loynes, who recently finished his doctoral work at Marquette University in the interdisciplinary Theology and Society program.

 Status: $40,000-$80,000 annually is needed to support this program